claudiol/zt-service-mesh-ingress-mtls/Converting-existing-repo-to-VP.md

 # How do I convert the service mesh ingress demo to Validated Pattersn?

-1 - First used the **example** example template from https:/github.com/hybrid-cloud-patterns/ to create my repository.
+1. First used the **example** example template from https:/github.com/hybrid-cloud-patterns/ to create my repository.

-In our case I named the target repository **zt-service-mesh-ingress-mtls** 2 - Once the repository is created in my github account I then clone it down to my environment.
+In our case I named the target repository **zt-sm-ingress-mtls**

+2. Once the repository is created in my github account I then clone it down to my environment.
 ```shell
 $ git clone https://github.com/myaccount/zt-service-mesh-ingress-mtls.git
 ```
-3 - I then run the make_common_subtree.sh script to ensure I have the latest common
+3. I then run the make_common_subtree.sh script to ensure I have the latest common

 ```